Bill S-214, The Cruelty-Free Cosmetics Act, died when Parliament ended in the summer of 2019, ahead of the October federal General Election.

 Points you might include in your phone call to your Member of Parliament

-- This fall you will have an opportunity to support Bill S-214, the Cruelty-Free Cosmetics Act, when it comes up for a vote in the House of Commons.
+- Canada has an opportunity to support Cruelty-Free Cosmetics, when it comes up for a vote in the House of Commons.

-- As a constituent, I urge you to support the bill as it was adopted by the Senate without further amendment.
+- As a constituent, I urge you to support this important issue.

-- Importantly, the bill will NOT impact products already on Canadian shop shelves, whether manufactured domestically or imported.
-It exclusively targets new animal testing carried out after Bill S-214 becomes law.
+- Banning cosmetic testing in Canada will NOT impact products already on Canadian shop shelves, whether manufactured domestically or imported.

 It’s time for Canada to do its part and join with other countries that have passed similar laws.